-- 1. Continue to track expenses.
+- 1. Continue to work on your expense tracker and budget assignment.
 Saving receipts or using bank statements can help students remember how they spent their money.
-Students can use a mobile app, pen and paper or the Expense Tracking and Budgeting spreadsheet to track their expenses.
-Students should submit their expense tracker using this form no later than week 10 to earn \$20 towards their scholarship.
-All methods are acceptable for submission. - Create a personal monthly budget and use the expense tracker for assistance.
-Students can use the first tab in the Expense Tracking and Budgeting or a mobile app, pen and paper, or any other method that works for them.
-Students should submit their monthly budget using this form no later than week 10 to earn \$20 towards their scholarship.
-All methods are acceptable for submission. - 3.
-Students should prepare to meet with their One-on-One Coach next week.
-If they are absent from school that day, it is their responsibility to set up a time to connect with their Coach by phone or video conferencing before the next group lesson.
-Please note, in person check-ins are our preferred method.
-Remember, each check-in is worth \$25 towards students' scholarship.
+Students should submit their assignment using this form in week 11 to earn \$20 towards their participation incentive. - 2.
+Students should prepare to meet with their One-on-one Coach next week.
+If they are absent from school that day, they need to set up a time to connect with their Coach by phone or video conferencing before the next group lesson to earn an incentive.
+Please note, that in-person check-ins are our preferred method.
+Remember, each check-in is worth \$25 towards students' participation incentive.
 Students should prepared to discuss the following: - a.
 Any questions or issues they are currently experiencing. - b.
-Financial goals. - c.
-Expense tracker and monthly budget. - 4.
-Submit the parent/guardian consent, enrollment form and direct deposit form. - a.
-Students will earn \$20 for turning in the consent form by week 4 and \$30 for turning in the direct deposit form by week 5.
+Financial goals and Expense tracker and budget assignment. - 3.
+Submit the parent/guardian consent, enrollment form, and direct deposit form. - a.
+Students will earn \$20 for turning in the consent form by week 4 and \$20 for turning in the direct deposit form by week 5.